martial-plains/privacy-policy/dot-dash.md

-This privacy policy applies to the Dot Dash app (hereby referred to as "Application") for mobile devices created by Allister Isaiah Harvey (hereby referred to as "Service Provider") as a free service.
-This service is intended for use "AS IS".
+**Effective Date: September 21, 2024**

+This Privacy Policy outlines how Allister Isaiah Harvey ("Service Provider") manages the information collected through the Dot Dash app ("Application").
+We are committed to protecting your privacy and ensuring that your personal information is handled responsibly.

-## What Information Does the Application Obtain and How Is It Used?
+### Information We Collect and How We Use It

-The Application does not obtain any information when you download and use it.
+The Dot Dash app does not collect any personal information upon downloading or using the Application.
 Registration is not required.
-However, the Application uses local storage to save user preferences, such as settings related to Morse code symbols.
-This data is stored on your device and used solely to enhance the functionality of the Application.
+The Application uses local storage solely to save user preferences, such as Morse code symbol settings.
+This data is stored on your device and is used exclusively to enhance the functionality of the Application.

-## Does the Application Collect Precise Real-Time Location Information of the Device?
+### Location Information

-This Application does not collect precise information about the location of your mobile device.
+The Dot Dash app does not collect precise real-time location information from your device.

-## Do Third Parties See and/or Have Access to Information Obtained by the Application?
+### Sharing of Information

-Since the Application does not collect or transmit personal data, no data is shared with third parties.
-All user settings are stored locally on your device and are not sent to external servers.
+Since the Application does not collect or transmit personal data, no information is shared with third parties.
+All user preferences are stored locally on your device and are not sent to external servers.

-## What Are My Opt-Out Rights?
+### Opt-Out Rights

 You can stop all data storage by uninstalling the Application.
 Additionally, you can manage local storage settings through your device’s settings.
-You may use the standard uninstall processes available as part of your mobile device or via the mobile application marketplace.

-## Children
+Uninstalling the app will delete any locally stored preferences.

+### Children’s Privacy
-Our Application is designed with privacy in mind and does not collect, store, or transmit any personal data from users.
-All data remains on the user's device and is not sent to our servers or any third parties.

-We do not knowingly collect or solicit personal information from anyone under the age of 13.
+The Dot Dash app is designed with privacy in mind and does not collect, store, or transmit any personal data.
+We do not knowingly collect personal information from children under the age of 13.
 If you are under 13, please do not use the Application or provide any personal information.
-Parents and guardians should supervise their children’s use of mobile applications and encourage them to avoid inputting any personal information.

-If you believe that a child under the age of 13 has inadvertently provided personal information through the Application, please contact us at a.i.harvey@icloud.com so we can address the situation appropriately.
+Parents and guardians should supervise their children’s use of mobile applications and encourage them to avoid entering personal information.
+If you believe that a child under 13 has inadvertently provided personal information through the Application, please contact us at a.i.harvey@icloud.com so we can address the situation.

-## Security
+### Security

 While the Application does not collect or transmit personal data, we are committed to safeguarding the confidentiality of any user preferences stored locally on your device.
-We recommend reviewing your device’s settings to manage and secure your local data appropriately.
+We recommend that you regularly review your device’s settings to manage and secure your local data.

-## Changes
+### Changes to This Privacy Policy

-This Privacy Policy may be updated from time to time for any reason.
-The Service Provider will notify you of any changes by updating this page with the new Privacy Policy.
-You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all updates.
+We may update this Privacy Policy from time to time.
+Significant changes will be communicated through the Application or via email.
+We encourage you to review this policy regularly, as continued use of the Application signifies your acceptance of any updates.

-## This Privacy Policy is Effective as of 2024-09-21

-## Your Consent
+### Your Consent

-By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by the Service Provider.
+By using the Dot Dash app, you consent to the processing of your information as described in this Privacy Policy.

 ### Contact Us

-If you have any questions regarding privacy while using the Application or have questions about our practices, please contact the Service Provider via email at a.i.harvey@icloud.com.
+If you have any questions regarding privacy while using the Application or about our practices, please contact us at a.i.harvey@icloud.com.